Koenkk/zigbee2mqtt.io/docs/devices/V3-BTZB.md

 | Picture | ![Danalock V3-BTZB](../images/devices/V3-BTZB.jpg) |

 ## Notes

-This device also come with an iOS app (Android as well but not tested).
-It is recommanded to do the setups via the app for better control of the lock.
+### Pairing
 If pairing failed, try the followings:
 - Pairing it closer to the coordinator
 - Connecting the CC2531 via an USB extension cable (to avoid interference)
 - Replacing the batteries of the danalock.

+### App
+This device also come with an iOS app (Android as well but not tested).
+It is recommanded to do the setups via the app for better control of the lock.

 ## Manual Home Assistant configuration
 Although Home Assistant integration through [MQTT discovery](../integration/home_assistant) is preferred,